-Host your next birthday party, Christmas bash, office function, baby shower, and even your wedding at these awesome places in Singapore
+Host your next birthday party, Christmas bash, office function, baby shower, and even your wedding at these unique places

-For an island nation that’s tiny, Singapore has a massive selection of places to party.
-And you can be any sort of party animal – the one who munches; the one who guzzles; the one who wants something offbeat; the one who dances all night – yet you’ll find it all in every nook and cranny of the city.
-So don’t pull your hairs out if you’ve been tasked with planning a party; our list of party venues in Singapore will have your back.
-From cocktail bars and restaurants for big groups, to hidden spots and group activities – these party ideas will be cool enough for your crew.
+For an island nation that’s tiny, Singapore has a massive selection of venues for your next special event.
+Don’t sweat if you’ve been given the mega task of planning a party, our list of party venues in Singapore will have your back.
+From cocktail bars and restaurants for big groups, to hidden spots – these party ideas will be cool enough for your crew.

 Vijay Mudaliar is the audacious fellow behind NATIVE and its creations, all stemming from his focus on foraging from his surroundings.
 Vijay’s cocktails boast identities close to home – take the Geylang-inspired Red Light District that uses the Southeast Asian medicinal root, tongkat ali; or the Pineapple Arrack that’s derived from coconut flower sap aged in Sri Lankan wood.
 Oh, did we mention?
 There’s also a cocktail here with edible ants in it.
 Is your squad brave enough to try it?